-Thousands upon thousands of rowing machines were sold in the Covid-19 pandemic.
-Of course there are no definitive numbers on the fitness goals of the people who bought them, but judging by the posts in our Facebook group and elsewhere, weight loss is a top reason for many for getting a machine at home.
+There’s no research on rowers’ fitness goals, but judging by the posts in our Facebook group and elsewhere, weight loss is a top reason for many for getting on a machine.

-Many of the people who take our RowNow course for beginners also come to it with a weight loss goal (And it’s a smart place to start, by the way, because RowNow eases you into the beginner rowing workout and teaches you good rowing technique our of the gate.).
+That’s a smart place to start, because RowNow eases you into the beginner rowing workout and teaches you good rowing technique from the start.

 It’s safe to say, if rowing for weight loss is a goal of yours, you have LOTS of company!